Hindi Writing and the Way Forward – Chandan Pandey provides insights

 >First I would like to say, this has happened largely because the international institutions and publishing houses are gradually realizing the potential of Hindi writers and their works.
 And for the digital platforms, yes, they have great significance in contemporary time.
 These platforms will not only help to increase awareness of Hindi language but also help to take literary works to potential readers across the globe.
 Hindi is a connecting language for more than 60 crore people and interest towards this language is on the rise.
 Hence national and international publishers alike are initiating new marketing strategies to keep up with that demand.
 And an example of that is the easy availability of books in great variety and (not decline in their price) their affordable prices.

-What do you have to say about this initiative (Hindi Workshop) taken by Jain University?
+What do you have to say about this initiative (Hindi Workshop) taken by Jain (Deemed-to-be University) ?